 Grab a blanket and head out to free events at the Rancho Bernardo Community Park, like Summer Movies at the Park.
 Spend a day at Pumpkin Station, a huge pumpkin farm with a petting zoo, corn maze, and tractor rides.
 Sign the kids up for introductory toddler dance classes or competitive dance at highly-rated Step by Step Dance studio.
 Dust off the kayak and spend the afternoon at the Lake Hodges reservoir.
 Savor home-style cooking with dishes like Eggplant Parmigiana and Homemade Lasagna from Mama Cella’s.
 Enjoy flavorful barbecue ribs, pulled pork, and chicken at Phil’s BBQ Restaurant.
 Plan a date night and order Braised Short Rib, Loaded Mac & Cheese, and Lamb Pita with a bottle of wine at The Cork and Craft.
 Or pick up an order of Cookies & Cream Brownies or Cinnamon Rolls from Milk & Honey Bakery!

 - Home Price: $602,482 median purchase price; $1,678 median monthly rent

-- Crime Rate: Safer than 91% of California cities
+- Crime Rate: Safer than 93% of San Diego neighborhoods

 Things to Do in Rancho Penasquitos

 Moving to San Diego?
-With convenient self storage facilities throughout the San Diego metro, Extra Space Storage can make your transition easier.
-Find a storage unit near you!
+With convenient self storage facilities throughout SoCal, Extra Space Storage can make your transition easier.
+Find San Diego self storage near you!

 Neighborhood statistics from AreaVibes